guybrush77/rapidobj/README.md

 $ cd build
 $ make install
 ```
-The only difference is that administrative access (i.e. sudo) is no longer required since all the files will be copied to the user home folder, as opposed to system folders.
+The only difference is that administrative access (i.e. sudo) is no longer required since the destination is user's home folders, as opposed to system folders.

 Because the files have been installed to a custom location that CMake does not know about, CMake cannot find the RapidObj package automatically.
-We can fix this by providing a hint about the cmake files whereabouts:
+We can fix this by providing a hint about the cmake directory whereabouts:

 ```cmake
 add_executable(my_app my_src.cpp)